Dosing and Administration for KALYDECO® (ivacaftor)1

 Renal impairment1

 KALYDECO has not been studied in patients with mild, moderate, or severe renal impairment or in patients with end‑stage renal disease.
-No dose adjustment is necessary for patients with mild to moderate renal impairment; however, caution is recommended while using KALYDECO in patients with severe renal impairment (creatinine clearance less than or equal to 30 mL/min) or end‑stage renal disease.
+No dose adjustment is necessary for patients with mild to moderate renal impairment; however, caution is recommended while using KALYDECO in patients with severe renal impairment (creatinine clearance ≤30 mL/min) or end‑stage renal disease.

 How to administer KALYDECO oral granules: 3 steps1